-With that said, if you don’t live in Southern California, kumquats might not be as easy for you to find so feel free to opt out or add anything else, maybe pieces of oranges?
+With that said, if you don’t live in Southern California, kumquats might not be as easy for you to find so feel free to opt out or add anything else, like oranges or tangerines.

 The magic is really in the Orange Tahini dressing, everything else is just a bonus.